wavesoft/CVMWeb/README.md

 ## Checking the daemon from javascript

 If you want to monitor the status of the daemon you have to request a daemon access.
-To do so, use the *requestDaemonAccess()* function on the core object:
+To do so, use the *requestDaemonAccess()* function on the core object.
+Like all the request* functions, it's asynchronous and accepts two callbacks as parameters: The failure callback and the success callback.

 	var o = document.getElementById('cvmweb'),
-		daemon = o.requestDaemonAccess();
+		daemon = o.requestDaemonAccess(
+			function(daemon) {
+				// Successfully obtained daemon controlling instance
+			}, function(errno) {
+				// Unable to obtain a daemon controlling instance });

-The function will either return a *CVMWebAPIDaemon* instance or an numeric error code if something went wrong.
+The function will either return 1 (HVE_SCHEDULED) or a negative error code if something went wrong.

 If the website is not in a privileged domain you can only access the following properties: